solui/solui/packages/docs/Specification/Constants/README.md

 * A fixed string
 * A mapping of network id to strings

-The above example uses a fixed stirng representation:
+The above example uses a fixed string representation:

 ```js
 "constants": {